 - healthcare costs

-Boys and girls display very different ADHD symptoms, and boys are much more likely to be diagnosed with the attention disorder.
+Boys and girls can display very different ADHD symptoms, and boys are much more likely to be diagnosed with the attention disorder.
 Why?
 It’s possible the nature of ADHD symptoms in boys makes their condition more noticeable than it is in girls.

 Boys tend to display externalized symptoms that most people think of when they think of ADHD behavior, for example: